 - 1. The non-compliance will be notified to the UWF Project Manager and Project Environmental Advisor. - 2.
-The UWF Project Manager and Project Environmental Advisor (or delegate) will ensure that the non-compliance is investigated by the responsible party (the party responsible for the non-compliance) in order to ascertain the source, reason, and implications of the non-compliance. - 3.
+The UWF Project Manager and Project Environmental Advisor (or delegate) will ensure that the non-compliance is investigated by the responsible party (the party responsible for the non-compliance) to ascertain the source, reason, and implications of the non-compliance. - 3.
 Corrective/ preventive actions will be developed and implemented by the responsible party, in consultation with UWF, and may include: - Amendment of the EMS or relevant strategy, plan, program, or procedure; - · Additional control measures: - · Staff training; - · Disciplinary actions. - 4.
-The responsible party will prepare and submit a report to UWF which documents the above information.
+The responsible party will prepare and submit a report to UWF documenting the above information.

-Notification of non-compliance to NSW Planning Secretary (DPE)
+6.4.3 Notification of Non-compliance to NSW Planning Secretary (DPHI)

-In accordance with Condition C11 of the development consent, UWF will provide written notification to the Planning Secretary via the Major Project website within seven calendar days of becoming aware of a non-compliance with the development consent.
-The written notification will identify the development and the application number (Uungula Wind Farm; SSD-6687), the condition of consent that the development is non-compliance with, the way in which it does not comply, the reasons for the non-compliance (if known), and what actions have been taken, or will be taken, to address the non-compliance.
+In accordance with Condition C11 of the Development Consent, UWF will provide written notification to the Planning Secretary via the Major Project website within seven calendar days of becoming aware of a non-compliance with the Development Consent.
+The written notification will identify the Development and the application number (Uungula Wind Farm; SSD-6687), the condition of Consent that the development is non-compliant with, the way in which it does not comply, the reasons for the non-compliance (if known), and what actions have been taken, or will be taken, to address the non-compliance.